What does the Admissions Committee consider most important when making decisions on transfer students?

 How soon after I apply will I hear if I have been accepted?

 Decisions on completed transfer applications are made on a rolling basis.
 Normally, this process takes about four to eight weeks.

 What scholarships are available to transfer students?

 Yes.
 The Alamance Community College Scholarship is awarded to one transfer student from Alamance Community College who demonstrates outstanding character and who shows academic promise and talent valued by the Elon community.
-For students interested in receiving financial aid, we highly recommend submitting the FAFSA, CSS Profile.
+For students interested in receiving financial aid, we highly recommend submitting the FAFSA.
 For more information regarding the specific types of financial aid available to students, please call the Office of Financial Aid, 336-278-7640.
 Students are encouraged to submit all financial aid forms by mid-February for priority consideration.

 How many students transfer to Elon for fall and spring semesters?

 We typically welcome around 90 transfer students in the fall semester.
 For spring semester, we welcome approximately 50 new students to Elon’s campus.